The Heat Distribution of the Underdamped Langevin Equation: Path Integral and characteristic function harmonic case

 with

 And, in both constants, the factor $\Delta$ is,

-Although in the extreme action we have long constants terms, due to the large set of parameters involved in our specific model, we can rewrite $\mathcal{A}[x_c]$ in a bilinear form in terms of vector $\vec{b} = (v_t,v_0,x_t,x_0)$.
-So, accordingly to \eref{eq:prob} in the main text, the normalized path integral is,
+Although in the extreme action we have long constants terms, due to the large set of parameters involved in our specific model, we can rewrite $\mathcal{A}[x_c]$ in a bilinear form in terms of vector $\vec{b} = (v_\tau,v_0,x_\tau,x_0)$.
+So, accordingly to eq.~(\ref{eq:prob}), the normalized path integral is,

 where

 and

 The terms $A_i$'s in the matrix $\mathcal{M}$ contains the dependence on the constants of the problem.
 These terms are